dev-penny/personal-portfolio/README.md

 * JS

 ## For the Future
-&#8594; Add Vertical Timeline to get Summary, Skills, Education and Experience
+&#8594; Add Vertical Timeline to put Summary, Skills, Education and Experience

 ## The MIT License
 Copyright © 2021 Penny Lioliou